-Once you have confirmed your US arrival date with Pan Atlantic we will submit a request to the insurance company for your insurance card.
-Your insurance identification card will be sent to you by email.
+Once you have confirmed your US arrival date Pan Atlantic will purchase your insurance policy.
+Insurance policy information and your insurance identification card will be sent to you by email.
 You will also receive instructions to access an online health insurance account that gives access to policy information, claims details and the insurance card 24 hours a day.

 Please take a moment to view an introductory video describing the health insurance that you will have while in the United States.

 Introduction to U.S. Health Insurance

 All program participants and any accompanying dependents may be subject to the requirements of the Affordable Care Act.
 The requirements of the Affordable Care Act may exceed the Department of State insurance requirements.